CraftAcademyLabs/ca_course/week7/bmi_calculator_react/00_BMI_calculator_in_react.md

 ## Wrap up

-At this point, you should have a fully functional but unstyled BMI Calculator.
-This is a good opportunity for you to enhance your styling skills within a react application.
+At this point, you should have a fully functional but un-styled BMI Calculator.
+This is a good opportunity for you to enhance your styling skills within a react application, and also it is your task to add the imperial method to this calculation.
+The way you want to implement is totally up to you!